How to set up Google for Jobs Indexing API?

 Here’s why this really is worth the extra effort.

-- Increase your jobs visibility to actively searching job seekers
+- Increase your job visibility to actively search for job seekers

 - Outrank competing jobs